How To Celebrate The Holiday Season in DC

 #5 Skating At The Sculpture Garden

-One of our favorite winter traditions in Washington, DC, is the National Gallery of Art’s Sculpture Garden ice skating rink.
+One of our favorite winter traditions in all of DC is the National Gallery of Art’s Sculpture Garden ice skating rink.
 What are you waiting for?
 Lace up your skates, grab a date, and glide around this fountain-turned-ice-rink all season long.

 ➤ Looking for more things to do in DC?
 Check out these posts next: